Keynote Session: Diffuse Large B-Cell Lymphoma (DLBCL) and Follicular Lymphoma (FL)

 • Optimal integration of CAR T-cell therapy into current MCL treatment algorithms

-• Published results with liso-cel for R/R marginal zone lymphoma (MZL); FDA priority review status and potential clinical role
+• Published results with liso-cel for R/R marginal zone lymphoma (MZL); recent FDA approval and current clinical role

 MODULE 4: Bispecific Antibody Therapy for FL and Other Lymphoma Subtypes